Mathematics and Statistics

 Honors

 Departmental honors will be awarded by the department to students who produce an outstanding senior thesis.
-Students who have produced exceptional work in either CS 491 Thesis Preparation or MATH 491 Thesis Preparation, or as part of a summer research project, submit a thesis proposal before the first day of the term in which they wish to complete their thesis.
-If the department approves the proposal, then the student may enroll in either CS 496 Senior Thesis or MATH 496 Senior Thesis, as appropriate, and no later than the 12th week of the semester submits the completed thesis to the department for approval.
+Students who have produced exceptional work in MATH 491 Thesis Preparation, or as part of a summer research project, submit a thesis proposal before the first day of the term in which they wish to complete their thesis.
+If the department approves the proposal, then the student may enroll in MATH 496 Senior Thesis, as appropriate, and no later than the 12th week of the semester submit the completed thesis to the department for approval.
 If the honors thesis is approved, the student presents a summary at a departmental forum.
 A cumulative GPA of 3.500 or higher, both in the major and overall, is required.

 Faculty